tom-smith-okta/nginx-oss-okta/readme.md

 To set up your OIDC client in Okta, follow the quickstart guide [here](https://developer.okta.com/quickstart/#/okta-sign-in-page/nodejs/express) and follow the instructions for "Okta Sign-In Page Quickstart".

 You need to add the redirect_uri (http://localhost:8126/redirect_uri) to your OIDC client, and your hostname (http://localhost:8126) to the Trusted Origins for your Okta tenant.
 I am just using 8126 as an example port; you can use any port you wish.

+The hostname of the redirect_uri should be the hostname of your NGINX server.

 Assign the OIDC app to Everyone for now, and add a user to your Okta tenant so you can test authentication.